“No one will protect what they don’t care about, and no one will care about what they have never experienced.” — Sir David Attenborough

 - Creates memories that last a lifetime.
 Ask any adult what they remember most from childhood.
 Rarely is it a screen.
 Almost always, it is something that happened outside.

 - Builds practical resilience.
-Lighting a fire, putting up a tent, navigating unfamiliar terrain.
+Lighting a fire, putting up a tent, navigating unfamiliar landscapes.
 Camping teaches children that discomfort is manageable, and that they are more capable than they thought.

-Because attachment is what Attenborough is really talking about.
+Because attachment is what Sir David Attenborough is really talking about.
 Not knowledge of nature.
 Not respect for it in the abstract.
 But love, the kind that only comes from time spent together.

 So passionate am I about this that it has just given me an idea.
-I want to make camping more regularly throughout the year a little more accessible, something along the lines of a buy two get one free offer.
+I want to make camping more regularly throughout the year a little more accessible, How do we do this Im not sure yet.
 Let me have a think and I will let you know what I come up with.
+One thing I do know, is we can not do it alone.
+We need to be that village once again.
+I think it is this that gave me hope at the book launch.
+Its not just me having these thoughts there are an awful lot of good people out there having similar thoughts, we just need to join the dots and come together.

 Subscribe below so you don’t miss out when that idea lands.